-6. Employment, Education, and Training
+6. Employment, Education and Training

-Employment, education, and training are critical components in ensuring that people experiencing homelessness are able to support their families and are able to fully participate in the life of the community.
-The barrier of poor or limited work histories coupled with low wage jobs presents a challenge to self-sufficiency.
+Employment, Education and Training are critically important to ensuring that people experiencing homelessness are able to secure and maintain employment to support their families and be able to participate more fully in the life of the community, however the barrier of poor or limited work histories coupled with low wage jobs presents a challenge to self-sufficiency.
 The United Way calculates a family sustaining income as 200% of the federal poverty level.

-The 2012 poverty level for a family of four is \$23,050 annually, making a sustaining income \$46,100.
-A sustaining income would provide enough money for a household to afford housing, utilities, clothing, food and all living necessities without a subsidy.
-In order to earn \$46,100, a household with two wage earners earning \$7.25 (minimum wage) would require both wage earners to work 61 hours, all 52 weeks of the year.
+The 2012 poverty level for a family of 4 is \$23,050 which would make a sustaining income for a family of four \$46,100. sustaining income provide enough money for a household to afford housing, utilities, clothing, food and all living necessities without a In order to earn subsidy. \$46,100, a household with two wage earners earning \$7.25 (minimum wage) would require both wage earners to work 61 hours 52 weeks of the year.
 It is unlikely that most families could both access and sustain this level of employment while also caring for children.
-This means that it is imperative that the focus isn't solely on entry level jobs, but also on pathways to career advancement.
+This means that it is imperative that the focus isn't solely on entry level jobs, but also on career pathways.
 More than 20% of Tippecanoe residents live in poverty.
-Training and educational opportunities are needed for those who struggle to connect to viable employment opportunities.
-Accessing these opportunities will help increase the income level of residents who are experiencing homelessness, thereby decreasing their reliance on subsidies and ensuring that families become as self-sufficient as possible.

-Tippecanoe County has strong employment, education, and training partners that can assist the homeless service providers as they help workers gain skills to advance their careers.
-The County is also in the unique position of having a strong manufacturing sector.
-These combined strengths offer potential and optimism toward offsetting the challenge of poverty in the community.
-The recommendations below outline approaches which will assist the community in increasing the income of people experiencing homelessness in Tippecanoe County.
+Training and educational opportunities for those who struggle to connect to viable employment is needed, and these opportunities must be accessible to them.
+Increasing the income of residents experiencing homelessness will decrease the reliance on subsidies and ensure that families are able to be as self-sufficient as possible.
+Tippecanoe County has strong employment, education and training partners that can assist the homeless system in helping people in move up the career ladder to increase their income and therefore their ability to be self-sufficient.
+The County is also in the unique position of having a strong manufacturing industry.
+These two strengths offer potential and hope to help offset the challenge of poverty in the community.
+The recommendations below outline approaches that will assist the community in expanding employment, education and training resources to increase the income of people experiencing homelessness in Tippecanoe County.